-2.7 CONDUIT FITTINGS
+2.6 CONDUIT FITTINGS

-- .1 Fittings: manufactured for use with conduit specified.
-Coating: same as conduit. - .2 All fittings to be liquid and dust tight. - .3 Enclosure Connections - .1 Connections in dry locations (bottom or side) - .1 Locknuts inside and outside enclosures. - .2 Insulated bushings Thomas & Betts Series 222. - .2 Connections in wet locations and tops of enclosures in dry locations - .1 Liquid-tight threaded hubs - .2 Insulated bushings Thomas & Betts Series 222. - .3 Utilize insulated grounding bushings at all non-metallic enclosure entries for metallic conduit, or as required for bonding in accordance with Code and good practice.
+- .1 Fittings: manufactured for use with conduit specified. - .2 Coating: same as conduit. - .3 All fittings to be liquid and dust tight. - .4 Enclosure Connections - .1 Connections in dry locations (bottom or side) - .1 Locknuts inside and outside enclosures. - .2 Insulated bushings Thomas & Betts Series 222 or approved equal in accordance with B7. - .2 Connections in wet locations and tops of enclosures in dry locations - .1 Liquid-tight threaded hubs - .2 Insulated bushings Thomas & Betts Series 222 or approved equal in accordance with B7. - .3 Utilize insulated grounding bushings at all non-metallic enclosure entries for metallic conduit, or as required for bonding in accordance with Code and good practice. - .5 Elbows: - .1 Utilize factory elbows for 27mm and larger conduits. - .6 Threaded Hubs for Metal Conduit - .1 liquid and dust tight with insulated throat - .2 Approved products - .1 Thomas & Betts "Bullet Hub" 370AL Series or approved equal in accordance with B7. - .7 Fittings for Metal Conduit - .1 Cast metal

-.4 Elbows:

-.1 Utilize factory elbows for 27mm and larger conduits.